 Buttons which affect data selection are now arranged in their own toolbar below the plot (Appendix A.5.1.1).
-The size of the plot control area can be manually resized to give more room for the plot itself by using the Split Window ( ) button, which is useful on small screens.
+The size of the plot control area can be manually resized to give more room for the plot itself by using the Split Window ( small screens.